 The Company and Mr. Broussard previously had in force an Amended and Restated Employment Agreement, dated as of February 27, 2014, later amended on July 2, 2015 and August 16, 2018, which we refer to herein as the Broussard Agreement.
 Effective as of January 1, 2019, Mr. Broussard and the Company agreed not to renew the Broussard Agreement, but that certain provisions pertaining to the treatment of equity awards granted prior to December 31, 2018, in the event of termination or change in control, would continue to apply.
-For all other purposes, Mr. Broussard is governed by the Severance Policy and CIC Policy generally applicable to Company as described in Notes 1 and 3 above.
+As of December 31, 2021 such equity treatment provisions only apply to Mr. Broussard's outstanding and exercisable stock options granted on February 19, 2018 as reported under section entitled "Outstanding Equity Awards at Fiscal Year-End" (the "2018 Outstanding Options").
+For all other purposes, Mr. Broussard is governed by the Severance Policy and CIC Policy generally applicable to Company executives as described in Notes 1 and 3 above.